grannycart/by-sound-alone_source/dc-manuscript/6_Chapter.md

 "With Shakes constantly stopping to ask directions, it may not have been very difficult to do."

 "Well, maybe we can get them to follow him back out too.
-Sir Trelew, can we take your shortcut again --- back to the main channel?"
+Sir Piero, can we take your shortcut again --- back to the main channel?"

 "That is maybe not such a good idea.
-Faster overall, but the sub marine has to go much slower through," said Sir Trelew.
+Faster overall, but the sub marine has to go much slower through," said Sir Piero.

 "I'm willing to go slower if it means losing our fucking pursuers though," said Percy.
 "Hemi, let's ask Shakes to start the diesel on the _Gnat_, and we'll leave him to go back up the bigger channel he came in from.
 We'll turn into the shortcut, and with some luck, maybe the _Grackle_ will follow his loud ass instead of us."
 In one way it felt like a lot to ask of Shakes, who had just risked his boat for them.
 But one of Percy's principles of leadership was that if someone shows initiative, give them more responsibility.